Saintsacional/Saintsacional/README.md

-## Hi I'm André 🐧
+## Hi, I'm André 🐧

-# 💫 About Me:
+# About Me:
-🚀 I’m currently working on<br><br>A poker game with user authentication and PostgreSQL<br>An interactive portfolio website using Next.js and React<br>IT Discovery and UCMDB integrations with SMAX<br>🤝 I’m looking to collaborate on<br><br>Open-source projects related to system administration, Linux, or cybersecurity<br>Web applications using React, Next.js, or Python<br>👐 I’m looking for help with<br><br>Advanced PostgreSQL optimizations<br>Deploying full-stack applications with Heroku and Docker<br>Best practices for security in web development<br>🌱 I’m currently learning<br><br>Linux administration and security<br>Python scripting for automation and cybersecurity<br>Next.js and full-stack development<br>💬 Ask me about<br><br>IT Discovery with UCMDB and SMAX<br>PostgreSQL database design and queries<br>Automating workflows with Selenium<br>⚡ Fun fact<br><br>My first interactive portfolio was inspired by Pokémon!
+🚀 I’m currently working on
+<br><br>
+💻 A poker game with user authentication and PostgreSQL (side project)
+☁️ Linux and Python scripting for automation and security
+🔍 IT Discovery and UCMDB integrations with SMAX
+📜 Preparing for cloud security certifications and hands-on projects
+<br><br>
+🤝 I’m looking to collaborate on
+<br><br>
+🔐 Cloud security and automation projects
+🐧 Open-source projects related to Linux and cybersecurity
+🌍 Web applications using React, Next.js, or Python
+<br><br>
+👐 I’m looking for help with
+<br><br>
+☁️ Best practices for cloud security
+🐍 Advanced Python scripting for automation
+🔧 Optimizing PostgreSQL for high-performance applications
+<br><br>
+🌱 I’m currently learning
+<br><br>
+📖 Cloud security principles and best practices
+🐧 Advanced Linux administration and security hardening
+⚙️ DevOps tools like Docker, Terraform, and Kubernetes
+<br><br>
+💬 Ask me about
+<br><br>
+🔎 IT Discovery with UCMDB and SMAX
+📊 PostgreSQL database design and queries
+🤖 Automating workflows with Selenium
+<br><br>
+⚡ Fun fact
+<br><br>
+My first interactive portfolio was inspired by Pokémon!

 ## 🌐 Socials: